WHAT ARE THE ADVANTAGES OF BEING AN ENVIRONMENTALLY-RESPONSIBLE COMPANY ?

 - Demonstrate the company’s values through taking concrete actions that contribute to its brand image,

-- Reduce costs in the long term, and
+- Reduce costs in the long term,

 - Anticipate future environmental measures that may become mandatory in the coming years.